tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

 HuffmanTree Objects
 -------------------

-This is a compiled Huffman tree for use by :class:`BitstreamReader`.
+This is a compiled Huffman tree for use by :class:`BitstreamReader` and :class:`BitstreamWriter`.

 .. class:: HuffmanTree([bits_list, value, ...], is_little_endian)